nanjizal/justDrawing/README.md

 Gave up on flash build it seems to rely on hxsl which in depreciated, the js build needs some files copied from flambe git.

 [flambe demo](https://rawgit.com/nanjizal/justDrawing/master/binFlambe/build/web/index.html)

+## NME
+works need to look at openfl for web demo?

+# Canvas
+No Main class yet

+# SVG
+No Main class yet

+# Swing
+No Main class yet

+# Pixels
+No Main class yet